The M.A.B. P-15 Pistol

 PISTOLET AUTOMATIQUE MAB BREVETTE S.G.D.G

-Variant I: An undated MAB catalogue, reputed to date from 1966, shows both the 8- and 15-shot guns without model markings.
+Variant I: An undated MAB catalogue, reported to date from 1966, shows both 8- and 15-shot guns with no model markings.
 The catalogue designates the guns as “M.A.B.
-Parabellum 15 et 8 cartouches,” but refers to them in the text as the P-8 and the P-15.
+Parabellum 15 et 8 cartouches,” but the text refers to them as P-8 and the P-15.
 The first Gun Digest listing for the gun appeared in 1968, where it was simply called the “MAB Autoloading Pistol,” and was described as having an 8- or 15-shot magazine; Mars Equipment, importers.
 Early guns, with four-digit serial numbers on the frame above the trigger guard, have no model marking anywhere on them.
 If imported, they are stamped MADE IN FRANCE on the right side of the slide beneath the extractor and ejection port.
 This variant duplicates the markings on the PA-8, and has been observed in serial number 3019.*

 Variant III: Later still, or possibly parallel with Variant II, we have observed guns with six-digit serial numbers with model designation in the format PA-15 XXXXXX on the right side of the frame over the trigger guard.
 They are stamped, on the right side of the slide in front of the ejection port, MODELE PA-15 in sans-serif characters, directly beneath which (on some, but not all, guns) is MADE IN FRANCE.
 This variant has been observed in serial numbers 518154-601393, so there is some overlap with Variant II.*

-Variant IV: Lastly, we have observed guns with no model prefix having six-digit serial numbers on the right side of the frame over the trigger guard bow.
+Variant IV: We have observed guns with no model prefix having six-digit serial numbers on the right side of the frame over the trigger guard bow.
 They are stamped, on the right side of the slide in front of the ejection port, MODEL P-15 in sans-serif characters, directly beneath which is MADE IN FRANCE.
 Three thousand MAB of these fourth variant pistols were imported into the U.S. in 1981 By Howco Distributing.
 Guns imported by Howco are typically marked on two lines on the front portion of the left side of the frame HOWCO DIST.
 INC. / LAUREL.
 MD.
 USA.
 This variant has been observed in serial numbers 610818-625103 and appears to be the final series made by MAB.*

-There may be other variants which we have not observed.
+There may be other variants which we have not yet observed.